 Do I need to shave my head for the ice grafts technique?

 You can have an unshaven and shaven ice graft hair transplant.
-If you’re undergoing shaved ice graft hair transplant, do not cut your hair two weeks before the surgery.
+If you’re undergoing a shaven ice graft hair transplant, do not cut your hair for two weeks before the surgery.
 The hair will be shaved in the clinic on the day of the surgery.

 Does the doctor have insurance that covers ice graft hair transplants?